SteveBarnett/Remixing/_thinking/work-and-secular-dharma.md

 ## My team

 One thing that happens whenever human beings are around each other is conflict.
 Sometimes it's mild disagreement, sometimes it's big, shouty, explosions.
+There are a few angles here that have helped me.

+The first is embracing life as it is.
+In particular, truly and deeply accepting the fact that human life is inevitably difficult sometimes.

+Another is the idea of dependant origination, or conditional arising, or contingency.
+I usually apply this in the sense of thinking about all the causes and conditions and patterns that have lead a person (including me!) to think and act in the way they are.
+A warm, gentle, compassionate kind of "of course" tends to arise.
+I try to hold the "should"s and "could"s more lightly by considering everything in my life that's lead up to this point.
+Of course I'm thinking and acting like this.
+How else could I act, given all of that source material, all those inputs?

+One more aspect is the "yes, and" that comes after acceptance.
+We get the best results from working with who our team are, not against who they are.
+Meet them where they're at, and build from there.

-Conflict is intrinsic to being human
+### Conflict is intrinsic to being human.

 - Handling it well can make creative opportunity from destructive potential
 - It can show us our unhelpful patterns, or where we want or need to change something
 - But we need to see it differently, overcome our need to win

-Embrace life: human life is inevitably difficult.

-Positive feedback loop, not linear progression.

-Work with who your team are, not against

-Dependent origination.
-Let go of the shoulds.
-Let go of the coulds.
-Rest in the good(s).

-### Some gathered notes on conflict to fold in
+### Practical ways to handle conflict

 Conflict resolution is simple but not easy.
+Here are some tips

+I found Diane Musho Hamilton's book "The Zen Of You And Me: A Guide To Getting Along With Just About Anyone" interesting and helpful on the topic.
+It had some ideas that were new to me, and reminded me of some ideas I'd forgotten or let slip into the background.
+Other handy books: Conflict Transformation by John Paul Lederach; Crucial Conversations by Kerry Patterson, Joseph Grenny, Ron McMillan, and Al Switzler; Difficult Conversations by Douglas Stone, Bruce Patton, Sheila Heen.
+Like all reading (including this book), I think the important thing is to pick out the nuggets that are helpful, even if you don't agree with the whole thing.

 - Adopt a learning stance.
 - Practice Active Listening.